The Real Mary King’s Close, a 5-star visitor attraction, lies hidden beneath the City Chambers on Edinburgh’s Royal Mile.

 Author of Capital of the Mind, James Buchan, describing the building of the Royal Exchange, said “Part of the site was occupied by a disreputable relic of old Edinburgh, the grim and gousty Mary King’s Close…”

-Tours of the Real Mary King’s Close
+Tours of Mary King’s Close, Edinburgh

 The frequently run tours, which last around an hour, offer visitors an experience brought to life by historical reenactors playing characters who once lived in the close.
 And there is quite a tale to tell.
 While there are some spooky elements, it’s much more of a history tour than a ghostly experience.

 Visitors are introduced to the foul clenger and the plague doctor.
-Also putting in an appearance is poet Robert Fergusson, friend of Robert Burns and resident of nearby Craig’s Close.
+Also putting in an appearance is poet Robert Fergusson, a friend of Robert Burns and resident of nearby Craig’s Close.

 The story of Annie’s doll and the Japanese psychic, Aiko Gibo might well be the most poignant part of the Mary King experience.